 Following are some examples of the valid proxy strings:

-Whitelist Cryptlex IP addresses to enable LexActivator license and trial activations.
+Whitelist Cryptlex IP addresses to enable LexActivator license and trial activations through the firewall.

 If your customer's policy denies access from external IP addresses and websites, you will need to whitelist the IP addresses below.
 A whitelist provides access to designated IP addresses and sites that would otherwise be prevented by your security policy.